raiden-network/raiden/docs/rest_api.rst

    The request's payload has ``initial_channel_target`` and ``joinable_funds_target`` as optional arguments.
 If not provided they default to ``initial_channel_target = 3`` and ``joinable_funds_target = 0.4``.

+   If the ``initial_channel_target`` is bigger than the current number of participants of the token network then the funds will still be split according to the ``initial_channel_target`` but the number of channels made will be equal to the number of participants in the network.
+So eventually you will end up with less channels, but each channel will have the expected number of funds allocated to it.
+The remaining channels will be opened once more peers become available.

    **Example Request**:

    .. http:example:: curl wget httpie python-requests